pgRouting/pgrouting/doc/bellman_ford/pgr_edwardMoore.rst

    :end-before: -- q4

 .. index::
-    single: edwardMoore(Many to One) - Experimental
+    single: edwardMoore(Many to One) - Experimental on v3.0

 Many to One
 ...............................................................................